Chapter 44

 THE OLD TESTAMENT PROPHECY

-The message the Lord gave Isaiah to speak to the children of Israel was the same message that Jesus gave to His disciples.
-To read what the Lord gave Isaiah to speak let us go to,
+The message the God gave Isaiah to speak to the children of Israel was the same message Jesus quoted to His disciples.
+To read it we go to,

 Isaiah 6:9-10